checkstyle-addons/checkstyle-addons/src/main/resources/com/thomasjensen/checkstyle/addons/checks/coding/IllegalMethodCall.md

 #### Custom Messages

 In addition to the properties, optionally adding a `message` element may benefit this check to make the warning easier to understand.
-The message key is `illegal.method.call`, and it takes one parameter, which is the name of the flagged method.
+The message key is `illegal.method.call`, and it features one optional placeholder (`{0}`), which is the name of the flagged method.
+The placeholder is useful when the list of illegal method names contains more than 1 entry.

 ### Examples